 BLOCK PRINTING

 For me, the magic of printing never gets old.
 When the print is revealed I always find it exciting.
 Printing doesn't have to be expensive either, we made our printing blocks using scraps of MDF wood and a foam sheet.
-For printing ink, we used water based printing inks but thick kids poster paint (tempera paint) will work just fine.
+For printing ink, we used acrylic printing inks but thick kids poster paint (tempera paint) will work just fine.

 This is a fantastic project to make your own gift wrapping paper.